rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/rZ5DnyV.png">
 </div>

 The static bar at the bottom of the page is also a modified navbar component.
 Bootstrap containers are used to hold the text and video placed below the visualization.

 ### Final Implementation ###

-[Describe the intent and functionality of the interactive visualizations you implemented.
-Provide clear and well-referenced images showing the key design and interaction elements.]
+The final implementation of our project can be viewed on our [project website](http://renzolucioni.com/recovery/).
+The intent and functionality of our visualization is thoroughly documented and described above in the [Design Evolution and Implementation Process](#implementation) section.

 ### Evaluation ###